zerynth/docs/docs/reference/libs/zerynth/dcz/docs/dcz.md

 After creation, the DCZ instance contain a `latest_version` field containing the highest available version of the stored DCZs.

+!!! note
-**NOTE**: All methods expecting an optional version number will operate the `latest_version` if no version is given, otherwise they will operate on the DCZ slot correspondent to the given version modulo the replication number.
+	All methods expecting an optional version number will operate the `latest_version` if no version is given, otherwise they will operate on the DCZ slot correspondent to the given version modulo the replication number.

 **`finalize()`**